Towards Operational Automated Greenhouse Gas Plume Detection and Delineation

 Automating GHG plume detection from remotely sensed imagery has proven to be a deceptively difficult machine learning problem requiring high-quality, interpretable labeled image retrieval products that capture diverse GHG emission sources and their surrounding background enhancements from distinct regions under varying imaging conditions, along with systematic, rigorous validation procedures aligned with operational science objectives.
 Interdisciplinary expertise is essential to define protocols that unambiguously characterize generalization performance of a candidate plume detection system, and to identify and account for hidden model and data-driven biases that impact generalization capabilities.

 This work demonstrated the potential of ML-driven plume detection as a viable route to automate GHG plume detection in operational settings.
-Provided representative plume and background image retrieval products derived from data captured by current imaging spectrometers, we showed that established ML models equipped with rigorous optimization and validation procedures lead to results that are both {\em reproducible} \underline{and} {\em replicable on observations with analogous characteristics}.
+Provided representative plume and background image retrieval products derived from data captured by current imaging spectrometers, we showed that established ML models equipped with rigorous optimization and validation procedures lead to results that are both \jake{reproducible and replicable on observations with analogous characteristics.}

-While previously published work claimed promising proof-of-concept results using ML-driven approaches for plume detection, detailed review revealed a variety of methodological issues that lead to significant biases and overly optimistic results for real-world deployments.
-Furthermore, due to the absence of crucial details regarding data collection, model optimization, and/or validation procedures, the majority of published results are not reproducible experimentally.
+While previously published work claimed promising proof-of-concept results using ML-driven approaches for plume detection, \jake{our review revealed that a variety of methodological issues discussed above, including undersampling the background, the simulation gap between WRF-LES and observed plumes, and spatiotemporal biases, likely explain overly optimistic performance metrics compared to real-world deployments.} Furthermore, due to the absence of crucial details regarding data collection, model optimization, and/or validation procedures, the majority of published results are not reproducible experimentally.
 Prior efforts all lack rigorous validation procedures to ensure that trained models generalize on independent and identically distributed observational data that generally lead to optimistic results driven by data and model-driven biases.
 Consequently, even in cases where the published results are feasible to reproduce, successfully replicating published accuracies on distinct but analogous data is unlikely.
 Here, we take steps to address these gaps in the literature, with the goal of pushing towards operational deployments of automated plume detection models.